Steve-3PO/computer-vision-rock-paper-scissors/README.md

 ### Package Installation

 The packages required are listed below however they are also all listed within the requirements.txt file.
+It is important to note that in the case of some packages, these may be included when pip is installed as shown above.
 > - tensorflow
 > - opencv
 > - ipykernel
 > - time
+> - numpy

 ## M3 - "Create a Rock-Paper-Scissors Game"